+1 unit

-1 unit - Kapuria-Foreman, McKendry PS380 Constitutional Law in American Politics Examines (1) the political and social dynamics and interpretive methods that shape the constitutional decisions of the U. S. Supreme Court, and (2) the political impact of the Court's constitutional decisions and doctrines on political and social conditions.
+PS380 Constitutional Law in American Politics

+Examines (1) the political and social dynamics and interpretive methods that shape the constitutional decisions of the U. S. Supreme Court, and (2) the political impact of the Court's constitutional decisions and doctrines on political and social conditions.
 Emphasis given to the shift from judicial concern with governmental structures and powers to the contemporary concern with individual and group rights.
+(Not offered 2018-19).

 Prerequisite: consent of instructor or Political Science 200.

+1 unit

+PS381 Political Research and Analysis

+This course introduces students to the foundational concepts, questions, and debates in political science research methods.
+At its core, this course is designed to demonstrate how the choices one makes about research design and methods have significant consequences; the way that we ask research questions (and the choice about which questions to ask), the methodology that we use, and the way that we analyze the data all influence our 'knowledge' about politics and society.

-1 unit - Galves PS385 Rousseau Contra Nietzsche The writings of Jean-Jacques Rousseau and Friedrich Nietzsche - as penetrating as they are eloquent, as radical in their philosophical explorations as they are revolutionary in their moral and political implications - continue to have a profound influence on our age.
+1 unit - Coggins, Wolfe

+PS385 Rousseau Contra Nietzsche

+The writings of Jean-Jacques Rousseau and Friedrich Nietzsche - as penetrating as they are eloquent, as radical in their philosophical explorations as they are revolutionary in their moral and political implications - continue to have a profound influence on our age.
 Both Rousseau and Nietzsche leveled scathing critiques at emergent modernity and incisively detailed its powerful but corrupting effects on our lives, while painting competing visions of how to ennoble modern values, politics and culture.
 Yet they seem to do so as polar opposites; indeed, Nietzsche directs his immense rhetorical firepower at Rousseau as a thinker who fostered values - values central to us now - that would only serve to deepen the problems that concern him.
 Nietzsche's condemnation of Rousseau, however, is the obverse of his high regard for the latter as the originator of one of the most profound alternatives to modernity.
 The course will seek to enter into this great contest through an attentive reading of a number of Rousseau's and Nietzsche's fundamental texts.

+1 unit - Grace

-(Not offered 2017-18).
-1 unit PS402 Independent Research in Political Science A project normally organized around preparation of a substantial paper.
+PS402 Independent Research in Political Science

+A project normally organized around preparation of a substantial paper.
 Proposed and carried out at student initiative, under supervision of a department faculty member, in an area in which the student has already completed basic course work.
 (May also be listed as North American Studies 402 if emphasis is on Canada.)

+.5 to 2 units

-1 unit - Lindau PS403 Independent Study:
+PS403 Independent Study: